 What is the procedure to get an access to the supercomputing facility at IUAC?

-To access the supercomputing facility at IUAC, you have to request for an account, including a short (~ 1 page) description of the proposed work, the software you require, and the resources you need (number of cores, amount of RAM, disk space, time) for a typical run.
+To access the supercomputing facility at IUAC, you have to request an account, including a short (~ 1 page) description of the proposed work, the software you require, and the resources you need (number of cores, amount of RAM, disk space, time) for a typical run.

-You may send this information to email@example.com.
+You may send this information to the email@example.com.
 If your request is approved, we will get back to you with details of how you can access the system.

 What are KALKI and K2?